openNuke/toolset/README.md

 - Author name and link of tool are in the headder of the code, licence if different from the Nukepedia one below is included in the gitHub extended description.
 - Everything here has no dependencies.
 So when a script is opened in a different enviroment (i.e. on a different machienes or the farm), it still works.
 - All code has been checked for bad channels and errors. (lots of nuke code on the web has bad channels and on some render farm software this error out the render)
-- There is a loader UI that loads all the tools inside nuke using the instructions.
+- There is a loader UI that loads all the tools inside nuke from this web repository or from local disk.
+Use the instructions.

 instructions
 ===========